ozum/moe-scripts/README.md

 ## Inspiration

 This toolkit is based on and very heavily inspired by [kcd-scripts](https://github.com/kentcdodds/kcd-scripts).
-I'm aldo grateful for his [Tools without config](https://blog.kentcdodds.com/automation-without-config-412ab5e47229) article.
-I created this as a separate toolkit instead of contributing it, because he mentioned that, like me, [kcd-scripts](https://github.com/kentcdodds/kcd-scripts) are a personal project and has no intentions of documenting it as of this writing.
+I'm also grateful for his [Tools without config](https://blog.kentcdodds.com/automation-without-config-412ab5e47229) article.
+I created this as a fork and a separate toolkit instead of contributing it, because he mentioned that, like me, [kcd-scripts](https://github.com/kentcdodds/kcd-scripts) are a personal project and specific to his needs.
+(Like this one is specific to my needs).

 ## LICENSE